5 differences between customer support vs. customer success

 The dynamic described above also leads hiring managers to look for different skills in customer support candidates compared to customer success.

 Some skills are critical to both positions.
-For example, both customer support reps and customer success staff need strong people skills and a clear understanding of how your product works.
+For example, customer support reps and customer success staff need strong people skills and a clear understanding of your product’s work.

 ↑ Top

-Strong service requires both proactive customer success to build client relationships and responsive customer support to help clients troubleshoot technical issues and any other problems they encounter.
+Strong service requires proactive customer success to build client relationships and responsive customer support to help clients troubleshoot technical issues and any other problems they encounter.

 ↑ Top